Squeezing codes: robust fluctuation-stabilized memories: Phase transitions and criticality

-In the bottom row of Fig.~\ref{fig:static_stuff}, we plot $L^{\b/\nu} m$ against $\ob p L^{1/\nu}$ and tune $\b$ to obtain a collapse.
-This yields $\b = 0.17$ for $\sfR_2$, $\b= 0.165$ for $\sfF$, and $\b = 0.23$ for $\sfM$.
-As a further check on the extracted values of $\nu$ and $\b$, we compute the $L$-dependence of $\lan m\ran$ at the critical point, which vanishes as \be \lan m \ran \sim L^{-\b/\nu}.\ee This is done in Fig.~\ref{fig:mag_at_crit}, where we obtain exponents in quite good agreement with those extracted from the scaling collapses of $B$ and $\lan m\ran$.
-The obtained values of $p_c,\nu, $ and $\b$ are summarized in tab.~\ref{tab:exponents}.

-What should be made of this?
-The estimates for $\nu,\b$ are indeed rather close to the $2d$ model-A values.
-On the other hand, our estimates for $p_c$ agree well with those obtained by running dynamics on larger system sizes (see the next subsection), and taking these values as given, Ising exponents give noticeably poorer scaling collapses.
-This is especially true for $mL^{\b/\nu}$, for which collapsing the values obtained under $\sfM$ dynamics with Ising exponents yields the result shown in Fig.~\ref{fig:mmagising}.
+In Fig.~\ref{fig:static_stuff}, we plot scaling collapses of $B$ and $m$ for $\sfR_2,\sfF,$ and $\sfM$.
+Both $B$ and $L^{\b / \nu} m$ are plotted against $\ob p = (p/p_c-1)$, with $p_c,\nu,\b$ simultaneously optimized to give the best possible collapse (for details, see App.~\ref{app:numerics}).
+This analysis yields the values collected in Tab.~\ref{tab:exponents}.
+In App.~\ref{app:numerics}, we also perform collapses that simultaneously include the (slightly noisier) magnetic susceptibility $\chi = L^2 (\lan m^2 \ran - \lan m\ran^2)$.
+Doing this only very slightly changes the values of $p_c,\nu,\b$, and yields values of $\g$ consistent with hyperscaling within error bars.

+As expected from Sec.~\ref{ss:erosion}, $p_c$ is highest for $\sfR_2$ and lowest for $\sfM$, with the values of $p_c$ agreeing well with the estimates from Sec.~\ref{ss:asynch_numerics} derived from the computation of $\tmem$.
+The values of $\nu$ are very slightly smaller than the model-A value of $\nu_A = 1$, while the values of $\b$ are all appreciably larger than the model-A value $\b_A= 0.125$.
+While the values of $\nu$ and $\b$ are different for different squeezing codes, they are such that the magnetic susceptibility exponent assumes a value of $\g \approx 1.58$ for all three models (see App.~\ref{app:numerics}), to be compared with the model-A value of $\g_A = 1.75$.

-As another sanity check, when we apply the same analysis to Toom's rule, our best scaling collapse occurs at exactly model-A values.
-If the static correlations of the squeezing code critical points are indeed in the model-A universality class, they would thus need to have much stronger finite-size effects than Toom's rule, which, given the behavior of $B$, does not seem to be the case.
-We are thus led to tentatively claim that the static exponents lie in a distinct universality class (most confidently for $\sfM$), although future numerical work will be needed to make a definitive conclusion.
-Fortunately, the results from dynamics are a bit more clear-cut, and we now turn to them.
+As a check, we also perform a similar collapse with $\nu,\b$ fixed to $\nu_A,\b_A$, and the collapse is worse by a statistically significant amount (see App.~\ref{app:numerics} for details).
+On the other hand, when we apply the same analysis to Toom's rule, our best scaling collapse (not shown) occurs at exactly model-A values (within error bars).

+Summarizing, if the static correlations of the squeezing code critical points are indeed in the model-A universality class, they would need to have much stronger subleading corrections to scaling than Toom's rule.
+In App.~\ref{app:numerics} we investigate how the extracted values of the exponents drift with system size, and find no evidence for a gradual convergence to model-A values.
+We are thus led to tentatively claim that the static exponents lie in universality classes distinct from the Ising model, although future numerical work will be needed to make a definitive conclusion.

 \ss{Dynamics}